 A new control technique for DC-DC converters is introduced and applied to a boost converter operating in discontinuous conduction mode (DCM).
 In contrast to conventional control methods, the principal idea of the proposed control scheme is to obtain samples of the required signals and estimate the required switch-on time.
 The proposed technique is applicable to any converter operating in DCM, including power factor correctors (PFC), however, this letter mainly focuses on boost topology.
 In this letter, the main mathematical concept of a new control algorithm is introduced, as well as the robustness investigation of the proposed method with simulation and experimental results.

-M. Ferdowsi and A. Emadi, "Estimative Current Mode Control Technique for DC-DC Converters Operating in Discontinuous Conduction Mode," IEEE Power Electronics Letters, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+M. Ferdowsi and A. Emadi, "Estimative Current Mode Control Technique for DC-DC Converters Operating in Discontinuous Conduction Mode," IEEE Power Electronics Letters, vol. 2, no. 1, pp. 20-23, Institute of Electrical and Electronics Engineers (IEEE), Mar 2004.

 Electrical and Computer Engineering

 Boost Converter; DC-DC Converters; DC-DC Power Convertors; Boost Topology; Current Mode Control Technique; Current-Mode Circuits; DC Power Converters; DC– Discontinuous Conduction Mode; Electric Current Control; Power Factor Correction; Robustness; Switch-On Time Estimation; Switched-Mode Power Supplies; Switched-Mode Power Supply; DC-DC Power Converters